Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: Discussion

 \begin{itemize} \item Community members, drawing on their lived experiences, highlighted policing practices that led to racial profiling.
 They sought increased transparency regarding the use of AI systems and questioned the core objective of AI crime mapping as formulated by developers and police departments.

-\item Technical participants discussed the elastic nature of data science practice and recommended a more collaborative process for decision-making to ensure more accountability and transparency around the practices of crime analysts.
-They also drew attention to the harmful feedback loop created by AI crime mapping.
+\item Technical participants discussed the elastic nature of data science practice and recommended a more collaborative process for decision-making to ensure accountability and transparency around the practices of crime analysts.
+They also drew attention to the harmful, data-driven feedback loop created by algorithmic crime mapping.

 \item LEAs suggested several ways in which the AI could complement their domain expertise.
 They wanted to be able to draw boundaries for different districts, assess spatiotemporal relationships between different crimes, as well as see information from on-the-ground investigations.